shrutikahage2005/PHARMACARE_AI/README.md

 ### Environment Variables

-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory and add your keys:

 ```env
 VITE_API_KEY=your_api_key_here
 ```

+> ⚠️ Never commit your `.env` file with real API keys.
+It is already added to `.gitignore`.

 ---